 - calling freephone 0800 014 8721 (Monday to Friday, 8am to 5pm).

 Climate change and solar energy

-Climate change is happening, and at an even faster pace than initially anticipated.
+Climate change is happening.
 We must take action ourselves to steer the future of our world in a greener and more sustainable direction.
-The sun provides a clean and unlimited source of energy, unlike fossil fuels such as oil, gas and coal.
+The sun provides a clean and unlimited source of energy, unlike fossil fuels such as: